fghaas/location/README.md

         filename => 'whereami.json'
     }

-Note that in order to be properly parsed by facter-dot-d, Your `filename` must end in `.json`.
+Note that in order to be properly parsed by `facter-dot-d`, Your `filename` must end in `.json`.

+Normally, the lookup will occur only once for every node.
+In order to purge and refresh a node's location information, delete the fact file and wait for the next agent run.

 License
 -------